gaois/DuchasAPI-docs/README.md

 | `ItemCreatedSince` | ISO 8601 datetime | Retrieve records containing a manuscript item created after a given date in `YYYY-MM-DD` format. |
 | `ItemModifiedBefore` | ISO 8601 datetime | Retrieve records containing a manuscript item last updated before a given date in `YYYY-MM-DD` format. |
 | `ItemModifiedSince` | ISO 8601 datetime | Retrieve records containing a manuscript item last updated after a given date in `YYYY-MM-DD` format. |

+**\*Note:** The two-letter country codes accepted by the `Country` parameter conform to the [ISO 3166-1](https://www.iso.org/iso-3166-country-codes.html) standard.
+However, four additional ISO 3166-2 codes are accepted to facilitate differentiation between England, Northern Ireland, Scotland, and Wales.
+These are, respectively: `GB-ENG`, `GB-NIR`, `GB-SCT` and `GB-WLS`.

 #### The Photographic Collection (CBÉG)